logigearcorp/srs-gondola-website/pages/EULA.md

 ## 7. Export Law Assurances

 You may not use or otherwise export or re-export the Software except as authorized by United States law and the laws of the jurisdiction in which the Software was obtained.
-In particular, but without limitation, ythe Software may not be transferred, exported, re-exported or used (i) into (or to a national or resident of) any U.S. embargoed country or (ii) transferred, exported, re-exported or used in any manner in violation of the export laws of the United States or of any other country or any other export laws, restrictions or regulations.
+In particular, but without limitation, the Software may not be transferred, exported, re-exported or used (i) into (or to a national or resident of) any U.S. embargoed country or (ii) transferred, exported, re-exported or used in any manner in violation of the export laws of the United States or of any other country or any other export laws, restrictions or regulations.

 ## 8. Government End Users